 I think this might be the first time I’ve ever said that.
 I don’t recommend laminating these counting mats because the plastic from the lamination can make the counters move around and slide, which is frustrating to preschoolers.

 When you’re ready to engage your preschoolers, set the mats out on a table with a container of manipulatives and a die.
-Now you’re ready to invite your preschooler to choose an animal mat and begin to play.
+Now you’re ready to invite your preschooler to choose a pond animal mat and begin to play.

-Here’s how to use these pond animal math mats.
+Here’s how to use these pond theme counting mats.

 - Pick an animal mat to use.